centre-for-humanities-computing/ndhl.neic/project_plan/ndhl_projectplan.md

 | Working group | Eetu Makela, Lars Borin, Lars Johnson, Kristoffer L. Nielbo |

 # Working methods
-OSS and FAIR when possible
+NDHL adhere to principles for Open-Source Software (OSS) and publish software under the MIT license.
+For data, NDHL follows the FAIR principles (Findable, Accessible, Interoperable, Reusable) for management of metadata and, when possible raw and derived data.

 [comment]: # (If possible, always refer to documented working methods in the organisation.
 Describe only exceptions or additions to those methods,